markuman/go-redis/README.md

 ##### GET
 `r.get(key)`
-return type will always be a char!
+return type will be a char!

         ret = r.get('go-redis')